-Does bariatric surgery impact medical costs associated with obesity?February 20th, 2013 in Surgery /
+Does bariatric surgery impact medical costs associated with obesity?February 20, 2013 in Medicine & Health / Surgery

 Bariatric surgery is a well-documented treatment for obesity that leads to considerable weight loss and health improvement, but is the surgery successful in the long run in reducing costs associated with medical care for obesity?
 A team of researchers from the Johns Hopkins Bloomberg School of Public Health and School of Medicine recently undertook a multi-year analysis of health insurance claims data to examine this question and found that although the procedure's success rate is well documented, it does not have a similar impact on health care costs.
 The findings were released in the February 20 online edition of the journal JAMA Surgery.